Breakfast hacks that are borderline genius

 Breakfast, but better

 It's often said that breakfast is the most important meal of the day, but we don’t always give it the love it deserves.
-For those times when you’re tired of toast and feel like you need to shake things up a bit, follow our top tips, easy shortcuts and tasty nuggets of advice, all guaranteed to make breakfast infinitely more interesting.
-Here are best breakfast hacks for meals worth getting out of bed for on any day of the week.
+For those times when you’re tired of toast and feel like you need to shake things up a bit, follow our top tips, easy shortcuts and tasty nuggets of advice, all guaranteed to make your morning meal infinitely more interesting.

 Brent Hofacker/Shutterstock